 This flexibility is possible because Latin uses inflection to denote lexical roles.
 That single fact allowed the Romans to build a vast empire despite their near-permanent state of intoxication.

-There is no reason that programming languages could not also make use of inflection rather than position to denote lexical roles, thereby allowing hackers to program in their natural -- inebriated -- state.
+There is no reason why programming languages couldn‘t also make use of inflection rather than position to denote lexical roles, thereby allowing hackers to program in their natural -- inebriated -- state.
 From that bar-room inspiration, it was only a small, slightly wobbly step to the Lingua::Romana::Perligata module: a Latin syntactic binding for Perl.

 No prior knowledge of the ancient Roman language will be assumed, but by the end of the talk (or at least by the end of the after-party) the following program will make perfect sense: